Granger Smith: Early life

-Musical career
+Career

 Granger Smith was signed to a contract at the age of nineteen in Nashville.
-He has performed three times at the White House, and in 2008 he traveled to perform for soldiers in Iraq and Kuwait.
+He performed three times at the White House, and in 2008 he traveled to perform for soldiers in Iraq and Kuwait.
 His 2013 album Dirt Road Driveway peaked at number 15 on US country charts and number 11 on US indie charts.

-On August 12, 2015, Smith announced he had signed with Broken Bow Records imprint Wheelhouse Records.
+In August 2015, Smith announced he had signed with Broken Bow Records imprint Wheelhouse Records.
 Smith's EP 4x4 was co-produced by Smith and Frank Rogers.
 The album debuted on the Top Country Albums chart at number 6, and reached number 51 on Billboard 200.
 The lead single from the album was "Backroad Song", which sold over 32,000 downloads in its first week of release.

-Some of Smith's recordings make use of an assistant named Earl Dibbles Jr. Said assistant is definitely not Smith's alter ego.
+Some of Smith's recordings made use of a stage name named Earl Dibbles Jr.

 In December 2018, Smith released a single from his soundtrack album called They Were There, A Hero's Documentary, which came out on November 30, 2018.
 "They Were There" and its music video came out on the same day, December 7, 2018.

 On July 19, 2019, Smith performed for an audience of 86,000 as the opening act for the Garth Brooks Stadium Tour at the Albertsons Stadium in Boise.

 On January 1, 2022, Smith took over After MidNite, Premiere Networks' long-running overnight country radio show.
 The show had previously been hosted by Blair Garner, then Cody Alan.
+In addition to being heard overnight on more than 100 country music radio stations, it is available as a podcast.

-Later that year, he joined Canadian country music group High Valley on their 2022 single "Country Music, Girls and Trucks".
+Also in 2022, he joined Canadian country music group High Valley on their single "Country Music, Girls and Trucks".

-In November 2022, Smith released his eleventh studio album "Moonrise".
-The album was featured in the Pure Flix movie titled the same name, released on December 15, 2022.
+In November 2022, Smith released his eleventh studio album Moonrise.
+The album was featured in the Pure Flix film of the same name, which Smith starred in, released on December 15, 2022.

+On April 11, 2023, Smith announced that he would be leaving country music touring in order to focus on ministry at his church in Austin, Texas.
+His "Like A River Tour" served as his farewell tour.
+The tour concluded on August 26, 2023.

 Personal life

 He married Amber Emily Bartlett on February 11, 2010.
 They met on the set of the music video for Smith's song "Don't Listen to the Radio", and she has been featured in several of his music videos since.
 The couple has one daughter and three sons.

 On June 6, 2019, Smith announced that the couple's youngest son, River Kelly Smith, had died following a drowning accident at their home.
 River had previously appeared in the video for "Happens Like That".

-On March 11, 2021, Granger Smith and his wife Amber, announced they were having their fourth child, a baby boy in August.
-Their son, Maverick Beckham Smith was born August 20, 2021.
+On March 11, 2021, Smith and his wife announced they were having their fourth child, a boy, in August.
+Their son, Maverick Beckham Smith, was born August 20, 2021.

-Granger is a devout born again Christian.
-He expresses his views and beliefs openly and speaks at his church.
-He has a podcast where he answers questions and guides people along their journey.
+On July 15, 2021, Smith performed in Kansas City.